 Spectral readings were collected from each spot using the Apogee handheld multispectral spectroradiometer (Model PS 100), which measured radiance at wavelengths ranging from 350 to 1150 nm, with a spectral resolution of 1 nm.
 For spectral data recording, the fiber optic cable was positioned 0.1 m above the canopy on a clear, sunny day at 12 noon, as recommended in the device's instruction manual (www.apogeeinstruments.com).
 Before each reflectance measurement, the instrument was calibrated against solar radiation using black and white reference standards to account for changing atmospheric conditions.
 A barium plate was used as the white standard due to its ability to reflect 100% of incident light.
 Spectral data detected by the sensor were saved using SpectraWiz software and later imported into an Excel file for further analysis.

-The radiance recorded after 1050 nm had too much spectral noise, hence being eliminated from the study to obtain clear curves.
+The radiance recorded after 1050 nm had too much spectral noise; hence, it was eliminated from the study to obtain clear curves.

 2.5 Data analysis